CANADA FX DEBT-C$ slips but off overnight low, bonds up

 The EU Commission quoted results of stress tests in the banking sector, published in early October, which said losses could amount to 400 billion euros in 2009-10.
 [ID:nL3566693]

-Poor results from UBS UBSN.VS and a shake-up of UK banks Lloyds (LLOY.L: Quote) and Royal Bank of Scotland (RBS.L: Quote) also prompted investors to cut back on risk.
+Poor results from UBS UBSN.VS and a shake-up of UK banks Lloyds (LLOY.L) and Royal Bank of Scotland (RBS.L) also prompted investors to cut back on risk.
 [MKTS/GLOB]

 "The news is not bullish on equities, and by extension, not bullish on currencies like Canada," said Jack Spitz, managing director of foreign exchange at National Bank Financial.